-CAB206 Special Projects/Furniture Construction (0/3/3) Prerequisite: As required by program.
+CAB206 Special Projects/Furniture Construction (0/3/3)

 This course is a continuation of the study and performance of advanced furniture projects that began in CAB 205.
 Emphasis is on shaping, routing and carving.
 Upon course completion, students should be able to perform advanced skills necessary to construct fine furniture.